cakephp/docs/ja/upgrade-tool.rst

     skeleton            Add basic skeleton files and folders from the "app" repository.
-    prefixed_templates  Move view templates for prefixed actions. all                 Run all tasks expect for skeleton.
+    prefixed_templates  Move view templates for prefixed actions. all                 Run all tasks except for skeleton.
 That task should only be run manually, and only for apps (not plugins).